asagrekin/GamesInOne/reports/Week4Report.md

 High Level Goal: Application is able to handle user interaction, and perform changes when trying to add a new game

 ### Database:
-Decided agaomst using a pre-built database API becuase they all use SQL which would overcomplicate things.
-Approach taken will be a simple text file databse, which will be easier to use, and can be taylored directly to the app's needs.

-High Level Goal: Initial database is working (can store games and platforms as structs/objects in the database, and has a list of game and platform names).
+Last Week's Goal: Initial database is working (can store platforms as objects in the database, and has a list of game and platform names).

+Progress: Got databse working as a proof of concept.
+Issue is: I don't know what the backend and front end need stored in the databse, so I'm blocked on that, until I get more information.

+High Level Goal: Get database working in context of app (i.e. meet requirements for what is stored based on back-end/front-end needs).

 ### Agenda for Project Meeting:
-- Discuss current porgress
+- Discuss current progress
 - Discuss individual contribution
 - Discuss about issues
 - Discuss goal for next week
+- Discuss revisions for Project Requirements (Living Doc) diliverable

 ## Contributions
 ### Leo & Kelby